-Base flying in Berlin is a unique way to experience Germany’s capital outside of its historical sites.
-Berlin is so cool that you can go fly off one of it’s tallest buildings without dying.
-Because Berlin is a bit hipster like that, where base jumping off the Park Inn Hotel in Alexanderplatz became Europe’s new addition to the world of adrenalin-fuelled gravitational fun.
+Berlin’s base flying experience is a unique way to experience Germany’s capital outside of its historical sites, soaring downward from one of its tallest buildings.
+Because Berlin is a bit hipster like that, where gliding down the Park Inn Hotel in Alexanderplatz became one of Europe’s best new additions to the world of adrenalin-fuelled gravitational fun.

 Base Flying Berlin – See the City Differently